Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 `drop-firewall` is a built-in Wazuh active response command that blocks all inbound and outbound traffic on the agent using Windows Firewall, isolating the host from the network while leaving the Wazuh agent connection intact.

-The `agent.id` value ensures the isolation targets the specific host that triggered the alert rather than every machine.
+The `agent.id` value ensures only the specific host that triggered the alert is isolated rather than every machine.

 ---

 ### Step 6: Condition - VirusTotal Score Gate

-Rather than isolating a host on every alert, the workflow uses a condition to gate the active response.
+The workflow uses a condition to gate the active response.
 This helps prevent automated isolation from triggering on false positives.

 Click the **connector line** between the TheHive node and the Wazuh node.
 Add a condition with the following logic: